filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/run-a-local-network/index.md

 ### Could not get API info for FullNode

-You may encouter the following error message:
+You may encounter the following error message:

 ```plaintext
 ERROR: could not get API info for FullNode: could not get api endpoint: API not running (no endpoint